Track Record

 Performance by League (All Tiers)

 Each league uses a dedicated simulation engine calibrated to its specific dynamics.
-Performance varies by league as different sports present different modeling challenges and market efficiencies.
+Performance varies by league as different sports present different modeling challenges and market efficiencies — the full table below includes every league, winners and losers alike.
+If you bet a specific sport, judge us on that row, not the blended headline.

 | League | Wins | Losses | Win Rate | Units P/L | Engine |